SabaSahban/cache-based-cloud-weather-app/README.md

-# Cache-Based Cloud Weather Service
+# Cache-Based Weather Service

-This project implements a cloud-based weather service using Docker and Kubernetes.
+This project implements a web-based weather service using Docker and Kubernetes.
 The system retrieves weather data from external APIs, caches the data using Redis for efficiency, and leverages container orchestration with Docker Compose.

 ## Features
 - **Weather Data Retrieval:** Retrieves temperature data for cities from APIs such as WeatherAPI and Ninjas.